 Finally, CFD software is only as useful as it is usable.
 It’s no good if it takes too long to learn how to add geometries, setup models, and generate results.
 You need something that can help you start visualizing your simulation after just minutes of processing time.
 Here are capabilities that indicate ease of setup:

 - Import Low-Quality or Imperfect Geometry Files

 When it comes to setting up the simulation, your tool should allow you to focus on what matters without getting bogged down by CAD shape healing or meshing complex geometries.

 By itself, the combination of a Lattice Boltzmann CFD solver and high-resolution meshes should provide the basis fluid model for your simulations that you can then layer and enrich with additional, extraordinary physics.
 This helps you solve more problems faster, because you already have a starting place.

 - Analyze Data In Real-Time

-Imagine how much faster you can get results if you can analyze data as it’s generated in real-time by the solver.
+Imagine how much faster you could get results if you could analyze data as it’s generated in real time by the solver.
 With modern CFD software that offers an integrated post-processing suite, you can.

 Computational fluid dynamics software has come a long way.
 Modern CFD software that solves Lattice Boltzmann algorithms on GPUs has transformed the industry, helping engineers, scientists, and researchers in the pharmaceutical space and beyond solve more complex physics problems—faster and at an accuracy that rivals experimental data.